LesFerch/FileDialog/README.md

 # Summary

-**FileDialog** is a command line file dialog tool for use ine Windows scripts.
+**FileDialog** is a command line file dialog tool for use in Windows scripts.
 It can provide a:
 - File Open dialog
 - File Save dialog
 - Folder select dialog